Don’t look now, but back-to-school time is here! Peeeeewwwwww…. did you see that? That was your summer. It just flew by!

 After I set the kids up with their activity of choice, I go into “get it done” mode.
 Remember, you’ll have on average about 30 minutes of uninterrupted time before you’ll have to get the kids set up for the next activity.
-To take advantage of this time, I break up my tasks into 30-minute projects and deploy the Pomodoro method (I will have a detailed post of my most effective productivity strategies coming soon – I have literally tried them ALL – but Pomodoro is one of my favorites.)
+To take advantage of this time, I deploy my super-simple 4-step productivity strategy and do what I can in those 30 minute blocks.
+(I will have an even more detailed post of my most effective productivity strategies coming soon – I have literally tried them ALL!)

 What are your favorite ways to keep kids busy and playing independently on half days?
 Are there any that I missed?
 I’d love to hear from you, so drop me a note in the comments below!

 Cheers to the Journey, you busy, multi-taskin’ momma, you!